 During basic training it was quite strenuous to stand all day long and exercise from morning to evening.
 You learned how to stand still for hours on end with your hands resting in the back or on your side, and not scratch your face, even when it became extremely itchy (or scratch quickly and risk rebuke from the officer).
 The only light were the three scheduled meals that served great Austrian food, though with the upshot that we had to quickly gulp down the meals and immediately resume exercising and standing upon the completion of the meal.
 The strain clearly was too much for my tender scholarly body, as I caught two cold infections and an ear infection during basic training.
 At least the ear infection got me off from the march with heavy backpack.
 When I reported to the military hospital to explain that I heard emptiness when knocking at my head (indicating that fluids clogged up the ear passage), the doctor joked that maybe I had nothing in there.

 At Penn I was able to take courses and collaborate with excellent professors like Randall Collins, Mauro Guillen, Jerry Jacobs, Brendan O’Leary and Peter Cappelli, and chat with brilliant graduate students like the political theorist Juman Kim or the anthropologist Arjun Shankar.
 Juman came from South Korea, and he was a TA for the ancient political thought course taught by Ellen Kennedy.
 Kennedy is unforgettable for her profession of her love for Aristotle and his ideas, and her moral exhortation to the professionally-minded students to worry about morality and virtues.
 I fondly remember Juman and my hourlong conversations after the end of each TA session, and thought that every course should be like that!
-Juman taught me a lot about Socrates, Plato but also Nietzsche.
+Juman taught me a lot about Socrates, Plato, and his personal favorite Nietzsche (which was clearly not in the syllabus).
 Upon learning that I grew up in Vienna, he recommended me Carl Emil Schorske’s Fin-de-Siecle Vienna, which narrated the Jewish intellectual environment toward the end of the nineteenth century.
 I read the book the same afternoon in the Fisher Fine Art Library.
 The book has been as pleasurable as Janik and Toulmin’s Wittgenstein’s Vienna.

 Arjun Shankar taught another globalization of cities course in the sociology department, and he was unusually open to stimulating discussions with his students.
 He strongly praised me for my early book publications.
 What was unique in his course was that he put much emphasis on video production, and so I banded together with the engineer Sahil Shah and the luxury business marketer Junaid Aziz.
 What happens if a social scientist meets with an engineer and a business marketer?
 The business marketer convinces the social scientist to write the script and the engineer to cut and paste the footage and script together.
 The result can be seen here.